mi4o4o/Vibrotactile_experiment_perception/README.md

 ### Round 2 – Shape

-**What varies:** Spatiotemporal activation pattern only.
+**What varies:** vibrotactile activation pattern only.
 Six distinct patterns vary in where and how actuators fire across the vest.
 Intensity is held constant at 60% for all trials.
 Each pattern is repeated 3 times, for 18 trials total.

 **What participants do:** After each vibration, they drag a slider to select one of 20 shapes ranging from angular/spiky (position 1, kiki-like) to smooth/rounded (position 20, bouba-like).
 The selected shape is displayed in real time as the slider moves.

-**What it measures:** Whether different spatiotemporal activation patterns map to different perceived shape curvatures.
+**What it measures:** Whether different vibrotactile activation patterns map to different perceived shape curvatures.
 Patterns with discrete, abrupt, or spatially sparse activation are expected to associate with angular shapes; patterns with continuous, flowing, or spatially broad activation are expected to associate with rounded shapes.
-This round isolates spatiotemporal structure while intensity is held constant.
+This round isolates vibrotactile structure while intensity is held constant.

 **The six patterns:**